Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals held that ASRS has no statutory authority to limit a former spouse’s survivor benefits if a qualified domestic relations order preserves them.
 It reversed and remanded for entry of judgment in favor of Ms. Di Giacinto.

 If you have questions about enforcing survivor election in a pension in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.